-Cookbooks have offered us some small solace during this abysmal year, as the novel coronavirus continues to spread unabated.
+Cookbooks have offered us some small solace during this abysmal year.
 They've been a source of inspiration and escape, giving new life to the same humdrum ingredients (we've eaten SO MUCH chicken!) and grounding daydreams of eating in restaurants or traveling abroad with the very real flavors of some of our favorite dishes around the world.

 There were many excellent cookbooks and pieces of food-related writing published in 2020, and finalizing our recommendations was no easy feat.
 For the list below, we decided to highlight the works of authors and food industry figures we've long admired or collaborated with, with a particular emphasis on Serious Eats contributors past and present.
 All are resources we'll treasure for years to come.